 - HikerBot JMT app.
 This Android-only app is relatively new to the scene and has many of the same features as the Guthook app (see above).
 However, it is free of charge.

-- Sierra Mapper and CalTopo are two free mapping tools that can be used to plot your own topo maps.
-Waypoints can be downloaded to GPS devices and maps can be saved and printed.
-They each take some fiddling around and involve a learning curve that isn’t too difficult to master if you are somewhat technically inclined.
-These are useful for side trips around the JMT where routes fall off of the defined JMT trail maps.
-I use the tools on my desktop computer to trace a route then print.
-I usually use them with another map such as a Tom Harrison map.
+- CalTopo is a free mapping tool that can be used to plot your own topo maps.
+There is now a CalTopo app and routes can be exported to other GPS apps.
+Maps can be downloaded and printed.
+There is a learning curve that isn’t too difficult to master if you are somewhat technically inclined.
+CalTopo is useful for planning side trips around the JMT where routes fall off of the defined JMT trail maps.
+I use the tools on my desktop computer to trace a route then print, in addition to using the app.

 - GPS Status & Toolbox app by MobiWIA-EclipSim (free).
-This simple and straightforward Android and Apple GPS app strips away the clutter to present GPS locations in a variety of formats the user can choose from, along with a compass heading.
+This simple and straightforward Android and Apple GPS app strips away the clutter to present GPS locations in a variety of formats the user can choose from, along altitude readings and compass heading.
 I like to use this app to verify my location on a paper map.

 - John Muir Trail Facebook Group.
 Several Facebook groups are available to answer any and all questions, such as John Muir Trail (>30,00 members), Ladies of the JMT (>2,000 female members), Altitude Acclimatization and more.
 Search the groups for commonly asked questions and be prepared for a lot of input when asking questions.

-- John Muir Trail Yahoo Group.
-This group, established in 1999, is informative, supportive and well-moderated, offering a discussion forum for absolutely any question you might have about hiking the John Muir Trail, from what food to take to locations of cell signals.
+- John Muir Trail on Groups.IO.
+This group, which evolved from a Yahoo group established in 1999, is informative, supportive and well-moderated, offering a discussion forum for absolutely any question you might have about hiking the John Muir Trail, from what food to take to locations of cell signals.
 Their extensive and up to date set of files contains valuable information about a variety of trip planning subjects, including a variety of spreadsheets to satisfy the geekiest engineer.
-Two files you’ll want are the JMT-Carry Crib Sheet (found in the Planning and Transportation file), which lists phone numbers, emergency info and other resources in case things go wrong and Wenk’s Data Sheet (go to the Planning and Transportation file, then the Wilderness Press and Other Data Points file.
-It’s the Compressed Data Points JMT SOBO document) that lists campsite and water source information.
-You must join the group (no fee) to access the files.

 Since the time I originally published this article (which has been updated regularly), more resources have been published.
 The products on this list remain my favorite resources, with the addition of the newer HikerBot app.
 I prefer to support these authors and cartographers who walk the trails themselves taking thousands of data points along the way to make their guides the most accurate they can be.